Walheimat/wal-emacs/README.md

 ### js2 mode

 Enable Flycheck and disable internal checker.
-I use this mode to test some minor modes like origami.
+I use this mode to test some minor modes.

     (setq-default js2-show-parse-errors nil)
     (setq-default js2-strict-missing-semi-warning nil)